ahmad307/online-ordering-system-simulation/README.md

 # online-ordering-system-simulation
-A simple Program that simulates online ordering systems (e.g., Amazon).
-Built using C#,SQL and Windows Forms.
+A windows forms application that simulates online ordering systems (e.g., Amazon).

-Currently we're not accepting public contributions..
+Built using C#, SQL and Windows Forms.